-Mr. Kenneth Tang, President
+Mr. Kenneth Tang, Member

 Kenneth Tang’s journey to Board of Education President began as a six-year-old on an overcrowded boat fleeing Vietnam with his parents and two tiny brothers.
 Pirates attacked their boat, stealing everything, and taking a third of the families and children on board captive.
 They were left adrift in the South China Sea without food or water and a hundred of their fellow passengers died of starvation before they were saved by a U. S. Navy ship.
 Feeling lucky to be alive, Tang and his family spent two years in makeshift Malaysian refugee camps that sprang up around abandoned boats.
 Eventually he and his family were able to locate relatives to sponsor them to America and finally to Alhambra.